gnosischain/documentation/docs/node/management/withdrawals.md

 ### How to change the withdrawal credential?

-The general steps to change withdrawal credential will be:

-1. Generate BLStoExecution file using tools like [ethdo](https://notes.ethereum.org/@launchpad/withdrawals-guide#BLS-to-execution-with-ethdo) or manually.
+1. Generate BLStoExecution file using [ethdo](https://notes.ethereum.org/@launchpad/withdrawals-guide#BLS-to-execution-with-ethdo).

 2. Post the file to the BLStoExecution pool.